Shahrud (river)

-Sefid-Rud River watershed, with the Shahrud entering from east (right).
+Sefid-Rud watershed, with the Shahrud entering from east (right).

-The Shahrood or Shah-Rud (شاهرود, Shāhrūd, literally meaning The great river or the river of the king), also translated as Shah River, is a river of northern Iran.
+The Shahrood or Shah-Rud (شاهرود), also translated as Shah River, is a river in northern Iran.

 Course

 The Shahrood originates on the slopes of the Takht-e Suleyman Massif at 4,850 m..

-The Taleqan and Alamut rivers conjoin in the village of Shirkou to form the Shahrud river.
+The Taleqan and Alamut rivers conjoin in the village of Shirkou to form the Shahrud.
 The Alamut river, the northern tributary, starts near the summit of Alam-Kuh, the second highest peak in Iran, and flows through a steep gorges.

 The Shahrood then flows westward through the southern Alborz mountain range to its confluence with the Sefid River.
 It is a right-hand tributary of the Sefid, which then flows north through the Alborz into the Caspian Sea.

 The Shahrood is about 175 km long.

 Central Alborz mountain range map

 The Shahrood is #12 on the map's left.